rlpy/rlpy/doc/install.rst

     pip install -e git+https://bitbucket.org/rlpy/rlpy.git#egg=rlpy

-This command clones the RLPy repository into the directory `rlpy`, compiles all C-extensions and tells the Python distribution where to find RLPy by creating a `.egg-link` file in the default package directory.
+This command clones the RLPy repository into the directory `src/rlpy`, compiles all C-extensions and tells the Python distribution where to find RLPy by creating a `.egg-link` file in the default package directory.

 Alternatively, you can clone the RLPy directory manually by::